pierre-geeraert/Dyndns_python/README.md

 # Dyndns_python
 Dyndns using OVH api to set a domain name with the ip address I'm using.
 In this case my firewall unblock me in every case even if I'm not working from an official place

+In a virtual environnement:
+pip install requests
+pip install ovh